aryankargwal/genai-tutorials/README.md

 ### Future Plans
 - Further enhancements, including advanced assistant workflows for more complex marketing and automation tasks.

+## Janus 1.3B Multimodal AI

+This tutorial guides you through deploying **Janus 1.3B**, a compact yet powerful vision-language model.
+You will learn how to leverage Janus for both text understanding and image generation with a straightforward implementation.
+The tutorial covers the architecture of Janus, including its tokenization methods, multimodal processing, and practical usage examples.

+### Future Plans
+- Additional insights on tuning and optimizing Janus for specific use cases and performance benchmarks.

 ## 📜 License
 This repository is licensed under the [Apache 2.0 License](https://opensource.org/licenses/Apache-2.0).